Minnesota school cell phone policy: Follow lead of comedians and musicians

 Teachers, administrators see immediate benefits

-Administrators hope separating kids from social media for part of the day reduces disciplinary issues and in the early days, they believe anxiety levels have dropped.
+Administrators hope separating kids from social media for part of the day reduces disciplinary issues, and in the early days, they believe anxiety levels have dropped.

 "We're seeing less trips already to our social services offices for when they're feeling upset about things that have happened in social media," said USC High School principal Jen Bye.

-Teachers say classroom performance seems better and at least one parent says it seems to work.
+Teachers say classroom performance seems better, and at least one parent says it seems to work.

 "I think it's all about focus," said Brittany Voigt, who has two kids at the K-12 school of about 700 students.

+At least a couple dozen Minnesota schools are now implementing Yondr pouches.
 At USC, they can still contact their parents via email on their computers.

 But for the most part, they tune out the outside world.